Active case

 Endometrial cancer begins in the lining of the uterus, called the endometrium.
 Endometrial cancer often causes symptoms early on.
 This can, thankfully, lead to early diagnosis and treatment.
 However, the primary treatment for endometrial cancer is a hysterectomy.
 A hysterectomy is a surgical procedure that removes the uterus and cervix.
 Women who require this procedure may be eligible for a hair relaxer hysterectomy lawsuit.

-One of the biggest risk factors for endometrial cancer and uterine cancer is changes in hormones.
-Hormone changes affect the reproductive organs drastically.
+Hormonal change is one of the biggest risk factors for endometrial cancer and uterine cancer.
+Changes in hormones affect the reproductive organs drastically.

 Endometrial cancer symptoms